 Running stretching exercises to improve your performance and do away with running injuries for good.

-Running is a complex, highly coordinated process involving the entire body.
-While every runner has his or her somewhat unique style, key motions associated with running are common.
+Running is a complex and highly coordinated process involving the entire body.
+While every runner has his unique style, key motions associated with running are common.

-Running is known to affect the mind as well as the body, with many runners reporting a post-run euphoria known as runner’s high – believed to be the result of increased endorphin production in the brain.
+Running impacts the mind and body both.
+Runners report a post-run euphoria known as runner’s high.
+This is the result of higher endorphin production in the brain.

 Proper running is executed as a sequence of strides, alternating between the two legs.
 Leg stride can be loosely divided into three phases: support, drive, and recovery.
 Support and drive refer to phases when the foot is in contact with the running surface.
 Recovery refers to the period when the foot is off the ground.

 In the support phase, the contact foot supports the body against the force of gravity, with the body’s center of mass in the lower abdominal area between the hips.
 Just prior to the support phase, the knee joint is at its greatest extension, though when contact is made with the running surface, the knee joint begins to flex.
 The extent of knee flexion varies depending on the particular runner’s style.
 As the supporting leg bends at the knee, the pelvis dips on the opposing side, acting to absorb shock.

 Following the support phase, a transition to the drive phase takes place.
 At this point, the drive leg extends at the knee joint and hip, with the toe maintaining contact with the ground and the leg trailing behind the body.
 During the drive, the foot may extend through a flexing of the soleus and gastrocnemius muscles of the calf.